jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 < When being a globality? >

-Using triangles to group members with equal acccess controllers.
+Using triangles to group members with equal access controllers.
 As with exclusion, the access controller of the triangle limits access again.
 It won’t make things *more* accessible.

 Initialization
 Sometimes you want to give a specific party access to a private procedure.
 Such a procedure *befriends* itself with with a specific type or procedure.
 The friend type or procedure can access anything private or < > otherwise anything marked as friend for that type < > ...